8 In-App Training Formats and How to Deliver Useful Product Education

 3. Video tutorials

 Visual resources and explanations can improve learning, irrespective of how complicated a topic might be.
-Meaning, video tutorials can enhance your product education efforts and educate users more meaningfully.
+Meaning, in-app tutorials can enhance your product education efforts and educate users more meaningfully.

-You’ll find a video knowledge base for many of your favorite tools, like this one from Chameleon.
-Besides uploading these tutorials in a playlist, you can also embed them within your app in a form of in-app stories, use full-screen modal pop-ups, or add slideouts with a video lesson for interested users.
+You’ll find a video knowledge base for many of your favorite tools, like this one from Chameleon. 😉 Besides uploading these tutorials in a playlist, you can embed them within your app as in-app stories, use full-screen modal pop-ups, or add slideouts with a video lesson for more engaged users.

 4. Self-serve help menus